 WHO SMART Trust

-1.1.4 - CI Build International flag
+1.1.5 - v1.1.5 International flag

-This page is part of the Trust (v1.1.4: Release) based on FHIR (HL7® FHIR® Standard) R4.
+This page is part of the Trust (v1.1.5: Release) based on FHIR (HL7® FHIR® Standard) R4.
 This is the current published version.
 For a full list of available versions, see the Directory of published versions

 Concepts Onboarding Process Full